JankariTech/blog/src/assets/TDDInGo.md

 These details have nothing to do with TDD, but help you to understand the coming algorithm.

-lets put it into code:
+Let's put it into code:
 ```diff
  func NewFromGregorian(gregorianDay, gregorianMonth, gregorianYear int) (Date, error) {
         var bsYear = gregorianYear + 56